serverless/components/templates/tencent-laravel/README_EN.md

 ### 2. Configure

-Create a template in a new folder, with the following command
+Create the template in a new folder with the following command

 ```shell
 $ serverless create --template-url https://github.com/serverless/components/tree/master/templates/tencent-laravel
 ```

-Install PHP dependencies:
+Install the PHP dependencies:

 ```shell
 $ composer install
 ```

-> Notice：Laravel use Composer manage dependencies, so you should install Composer firstly.
-Refer to [Official Install](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)
+> Notice：Laravel uses Composer to manage dependencies so you should install Composer first.
+Please refer to the [official installation guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) for an in-depth guide.

 ### 3. Deploy

-Use `serveless` command to deploy your project, you could also add `--debug` to see the detail information in the process.
+Use the `serveless` command to deploy your project.
+You could also add the `--debug` flag to see detailed information about th deployment process.

-If you have a `Wechat` account, you don't need to configure the `.env` file, just scan the QR code in terminal and sign-up a new account of Tencent Cloud.
-It's a streamlined experience.
+If you have a `WeChat` account you don't need to configure the `.env` file, just scan the QR code in terminal and use your Tencent Cloud account.

-If you don't have a wechat account, you could jump to [account](#6-account-optional) step and configure the account info.
+If you don't have a WeChat account, you can jump to [account](#6-account-optional) step and configure the account info manually.

 ```text
 $ serverless --debug